AmbivalentLeather/Qt-Tutorial/qttutorial.md

 Qmake is installed alongside Qt Creator with the listed steps above.

-Now to add qmake to your path, follow [this tutorial on medium](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) assuming the path for qmake is something like
+Now to add qmake to your path, follow [this tutorial on medium](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) assuming the path for qmake is something like C:Qt\\Qt5.12.x\\mingw73_64\\bin\\qmake
-    C:Qt\\Qt5.12.x\\mingw73_64\\bin\\qmake

-# MacOS

-TODO
+Run

+    qmake

+in the directory with all your files.
+You should only need to do this when you update the headers of your gameboy.cpp file.

+Every time you want to compile from now on, run

+	make

+in the directory with all your files.

+CONGRATS.
+You now have qmake and don't have to screw around with Qt creator.